-"The market is worried Yantai's cobalt is sullied by child labour, the LME should take it off the deliverable list," a source on the exchange's cobalt committee said.
+"The market is worried Yantai's cobalt is sullied by child labor, the LME should take it off the deliverable list," a source on the exchange's cobalt committee said.

 The source said customers did not want to take the risk of getting Yantai metal.
 "They are shunning the contract."